 - Under Texas state laws, credit card interest rates are limited to 18%, and these rates are re-evaluated from time to time.

 - The Texas Debt Collection Act, which is based on the Fair Debt Collection and Practices Act (FDCPA), protects Texan consumers from harassment and fraudulent debt collector claims.
 According to the law, the debtor can stop the collectors from contacting them through a written request.
 However, the collectors retain the right to contact the debtor regarding specific legal actions and can continue to collect on the debt, including filing a lawsuit.

 - Accumulated credit card debt in Texas can result in negative personal credit history, which significantly lowers a credit score.

-- Texas provides a four-year period during which the collectors may sue the debtors in court.
-Under Texas laws, the debtors can use the statute of limitations to protect themselves against debt collectors.
+- Texas laws provide a four-year period during which the collectors may sue the debtors in court.
+Under Texas credit card laws, the debtors can use the statute of limitations to protect themselves against debt collectors.
 However, if the debtor does not appear in the court, a judgment can be issued, even if the credit card debt is out of statute.

 - Judgments allow the debt collector to place a lien or levy the debtor’s property.
 Texas exemption laws have more advantages for debtors than debt collectors, but the collectors can satisfy the judgments through wage garnishments and property seizure.

 Taking into account all of these laws and regulations, our professional lawyers can relieve you from credit card debt in Texas.
 Please do not hesitate to contact us today and get a complimentary consultation from a credit card attorney with years of litigation experience.

 If you are overwhelmed with debt and can’t even make monthly payments to your credit card bills, you may be searching for credit card debt consolidation services.
 But what are the benefits?
 Are there risks?
 It can be nerve-wracking to figure all this out while debt collectors are calling non-stop.
 Here is a broad overview of consolidation for credit card debt.